Chicken with Mustard Cream Sauce

 - Add the rosemary to the skillet and fry for 30 seconds to release the flavors.

 - Add the chicken cutlets in a single layer directly in the bacon fat, and cook for approximately 3 minutes on each side (this time varies with thickness).
+The exterior of the chicken should develop a little bit of golden brown color as it cooks.
+If it's not browning, increase the stove setting to medium-high heat.

 - Once the chicken has completely cooked to 165F, remove the cutlets to a plate, and deglaze the pan with the Brandy, if using, and the chicken stock.